arcuri82/web_development_and_api_design/README.md

 * **npm install express cors**

   To install Express and CORS, needed to build REST APIs on NodeJS.

+* **npm install socket.io socket.io-client**

+  To install support for WebSockets, both for servers and clients.